Introduction

 In Hadoop, the process of translating object or data structure states into binary or textual representation is called Avro serialization.
 This is done to move the data across a network or save it on a permanent storage device.
 Avro deserialization is referred to as unmarshalling, whereas Avro serialization is known as marshaling.

-12. What is HDFS and what parts make it up of?
+12. What is HDFS, and what parts make it up?

 All of the data nodes’ metadata is kept up to date by a name node.
 In a High Availability (HA) architecture, there are two Name Nodes: the Active Name Node and the Passive or Standby Name Node.